unknown321/wampy/MAKING_OF.md

 <img src="images/last.fm.png" alt="last fm logo">

+I love stats and use Last.fm for what, 15 years already?
 [Last.fm](https://last.fm) is built around scrobbling - recording info online about songs you listen to. iPods supported scrobbling - Last.fm client was pulling song data from exposed `MTPDB.dat` file.
 However, Walkmans do not support scrobbling.
 Song data is not exposed, `listened` events are not even recorded.
 Stats are for nerds; premium SONY Walkman® devices are NOT for nerds.

 What can we do at this point?
 That's right, [Rockbox](https://www.rockbox.org/wiki/SonyNW), which supports scrobbling and stuff!
 Except our device is not supported and most likely won't be.
 Reasons?
 Sony has nice sound enhancement